awsdocs/aws-cli-user-guide/doc_source/install-linux-al2017.md

    $ pip3 install --upgrade --user awscli
    ```

-1. Add the install location to the beginning of your `PATH` variable\.
+1. If the folder containing the `aws` command is not already in your search path, add it to the beginning of your `PATH` variable\.

    ```
-   $ export PATH=/home/ec2-user/.local/bin:$PATH
+   $ export PATH=$HOME/.local/bin:$PATH
    ```

    Add this command to the end of your profile's startup script \(for example, `~/.bashrc`\) to persist the change between command line sessions\.